-- Deterioration and Service impact models: these models provide forecasts on the likely rate of decline in the performance of our assets and the associated impact.
+- Deterioration and Service risk impact models: these models provide forecasts on the likely rate of decline in the performance of our assets and the associated impact.
 They are particularly useful in determining our maintenance plans. - Data on the value to customers, society and the environment of service improvements arising from investment.
 Full details are set out in Chapter 12 of Our Plan (Customer Engagement). - Data on the costs we will incur from failure to invest.
-Our Business Impact Matrices (BIMs) are the comprehensive set of private costs associated with specific aspects of service, such as the costs associated with particular events like sewer flooding incidents. - Evidence from the field: our plans are informed by feedback on asset performance from our field-based teams, who are closest to the asset.
+Our Business Impact Matrices (BIMs) are the comprehensive set of private costs associated with specific aspects of service, such as the costs associated with particular events like sewer flooding incidents.
+These have been built bottom up and capture individual cost components associated with specific activities (e.g. labour costs) - Evidence from the field: feedback on asset performance from our field-based teams, who are closest to the asset is used to inform our investment plans.

-Step 2: We select the most appropriate and innovative solution
+Step 2: We select the most appropriate solution

-By challenging the default use of traditional, high carbon assets, we reduce unnecessary material costs.
+By challenging the default use of traditional, high carbon assets, we are able to reduce costs.
 When we do need to build new infrastructure, we make sure we minimise the materials used and ensure these are low carbon.
-For example, we have used innovative zero cement concrete to reduce carbon in the base slab of our assets by 60%.
+For example, we have used innovative zero cement concrete to reduce carbon in the base slabs of our assets by 60%.